 The Hype Cycle

-Peter Diamandis talks about the Hype Cycle, which postulates that people tend to over-hype and overestimate the impact of a new technology only to be disappointed when said technology takes longer than expected to deliver the hyped-up results.
+Peter Diamandis talks about the Hype Cycle, which postulates that people tend to over-hype and overestimate the impact of new technology only to be disappointed when said technology takes longer than expected to deliver the hyped-up results.

 We then have another sort of “negative hype”, where people are too pessimistic about the new technology.